 1. Regular Exercise

 Statistical indicators show that the number of people who regularly exercise has exploded and it we can see this when we take a look at the increasing number of sports centers, gyms and exercise classes.
 Regular exercise is one of the main parts of a fit and healthy over 50 people.
 However, it is important in your later years to be aware of your physical capabilities when choosing your exercise routine.
 Additionally, personal trainers should be aware of the physical abilities of their clients when scheduling and organising their exercise programs.
-Read our previous post for advice and inspiration on physical activities.

 2. Healthy Diet